 - Plan ahead for your next trip by registering for TSA Pre-Check.
-You will thank me after you use this the first time!

 - Check your bag size: Don’t be surprised at the gate!

 - Bring your own food and snacks.
-Healthier, cheaper, and a necessity with less onboard service right now!

 - Disinfect your area: a quick wipe down will make you feel better!